microsoft/pyright/docs/configuration.md

 <a name="reportPropertyTypeMismatch"></a> **reportPropertyTypeMismatch** [boolean or string, optional]: Generate or suppress diagnostics for properties where the type of the value passed to the setter is not assignable to the value returned by the getter.
 Such mismatches violate the intended use of properties, which are meant to act like variables.
 The default value for this setting is `"none"`.

 <a name="reportFunctionMemberAccess"></a> **reportFunctionMemberAccess** [boolean or string, optional]: Generate or suppress diagnostics for non-standard member accesses for functions.
-The default value for this setting is `"none"`.
+The default value for this setting is `"error"`.

 <a name="reportMissingImports"></a> **reportMissingImports** [boolean or string, optional]: Generate or suppress diagnostics for imports that have no corresponding imported python file or type stub file.
 The default value for this setting is `"error"`.